imDarshanGK/Functions/README.md

            49
            125

-program 2:sum and mul and average
+program 2: sum and mul and average

           x= 12 y= 48 z= 4.0

-program 3:square root and cube root and power
+program 3: square root and cube root and power

           p= 6.0 q= 3.0 r= 16